Adolf Hitler: Views on religion

 Hitler viewed the church as an important politically conservative influence on society, and he adopted a strategic relationship with it that "suited his immediate political purposes".
 In public, Hitler often praised Christian heritage and German Christian culture, though professing a belief in an "Aryan Jesus" who fought against the Jews.
-Any pro-Christian public rhetoric contradicted his private statements, which described Christianity as "absurdity" and nonsense founded on lies.
+However, in Hitler’s Table Talk he was recorded as saying Christianity was an "absurdity" and nonsense founded on lies.